pchmelo/PFL_Project_1/README.md

 #### Possible Improvements:

-We could have implemented a priority queue using a minHeap to turn our functions into a true Dijkstra's algorithm which would have improved the time complexity to O((V+E)log(V)), although we choose not to, as we deemed this iprovement not worthy due to the added complexity and worse readibility in Haskell compared with other programming languages.
+We could have implemented a priority queue using a minHeap to turn our functions into a true Dijkstra's algorithm which would have improved the time complexity to O((V+E)log(V)), although we choose not to, as we deemed this iprovement not worthy due to not only the added complexity and worse readibility in Haskell compared with other programming languages, but also a lack of time to test how great of an improvement this change could have been.

 ## Travel Sales Explanation:

 ### Overview
-The `travelSales` function is a implementation of the dynamic programming with a bitmask approach to solves the `Traveling Salesman Problem (TSP)`.
+The `travelSales` function is an implementation of the dynamic programming with a bitmask approach to solve the `Traveling Salesman Problem (TSP)`.
 The algorithm tries to find the shortest possible route that visits each city exactly once and returns to the starting city.
-In case of no existance of a valid route, it returns a empety list.
+In case of no existance of a valid route, it returns an empty list.

 ### Core Concept